alejandrosantanabonilla/STM_CP2K/README.rst

 In this repository, we can find the following files:

-1. **BENZENE-UNPERTURBED-KS_MAT-1_0_28.Log** : Contains the Informtion from a CP2K calculation to obtain a Kohn-Sham Hamiltonian.
+1. **BENZENE-UNPERTURBED-KS_MAT-1_0_28.Log** : Contains the informtion from a CP2K calculation to obtain a Kohn-Sham Hamiltonian.

 2. **BENZENE-UNPERTURBED-RESTART.wfn** : Binary file printed by CP2K that contains information from the calculation like eigenvectors, eigenvalues, spin channels, number of molecular orbitals, among others.

+3. **EIGEN.dat-1_0.MOLog** : Eigenvalues and Eigenvectors printed by CP2K.

-3. **eigen_vals_vecs.dat** : Refactored file which contains the eigenvalues and eignevectors in a new formated way, to be post-processed by a Fortran code.
+4. **eigen_vals_vecs.dat** : Refactored file which contains the eigenvalues and eignevectors in a new formated way, to be post-processed by a Fortran code.

-4. **tot_ks.dat**: Refactored KS-Hamiltonian file, which prints the full KS-Hamiltonian in 4 column format.
+5. **tot_ks.dat**: Refactored KS-Hamiltonian file, which prints the full KS-Hamiltonian in 4 column format.

 All these results have been obtained using the **python** codes displayed in **source**.